 Instructors work with the Coordinator of Instructional Design and Online Learning to ensure that the appropriate technology is being used to reach the stated learning outcomes of the course.
-The Coordinator provides training as necessary allowing faculty to adapt and leverage technology tools to the specific outcomes specified in the course documents.
+The Coordinator provides training, as necessary, allowing faculty to adapt and leverage technology tools to the specific outcomes specified in the course documents.
 Faculty are required to match their assessment methods with the Measurable Student Learning Outcomes articulated in each course outline each semester.

 Distance Learning Process at Sullivan

-When instructors have received a recommendation to teach online by the Division Chair, the instructor will meet with the Coordinator of Instructional Design and Online Learning to complete a training program designed for online teaching.
+When instructors have received a recommendation to teach online by the Division Dean, the instructor will meet with the Coordinator of Instructional Design and Online Learning to complete a training program designed for online teaching.
 The training program is approximately four to five weeks long and the instructor will learn how to set up his/her first class.

 The training will cover: